-The MOTION+, IVMD (Intelligent Video Motion Detection) or IVA algorithms (Intelligent Video Analysis) can detect tampering of a camera.
+The MOTION+, IVMD (Intelligent Video Motion Detection) or IVA (Intelligent Video Analysis) algorithms can detect tampering of a camera.
 The default algorithm is MOTION+.
-The different kinds of tampering need not be enabled from the configuration of the algorithms except the tamper state RefImageCheckFailed.
-Configuring of the tamper states is also possible on the browser page: Settings > Alarm > VCA.
+The different kinds of tampering do not need to be enabled from the configuration of the algorithms except the RefImageCheckFailed tamper state.
+Configuring the tamper states is also possible on the browser page under Settings > Advanced Mode > Alarm > VCA.
 You can disable or enable all tamper states here.
 The output of possible tamper actions is accessible via Boolean states.
-For each state the parameter is <camera>.
-So you have to enter the according camera for the tamper state.
+For each state, the parameter is <camera>.
+Thus you have to enter the corresponding camera for the tamper state.
 The following tamper states are available:

-SignalTooNoisy(<camera>)
+- SignalTooNoisy(<camera>)

-If the video signal becomes too noisy, in such a way that the automatic object detection becomes impossible then the state will be enabled.
+This state will be enabled if the video signal becomes too noisy, in such a way that automatic object detection becomes impossible.
 This can happen if an analog video signal is transmitted over a large distance.

-SignalTooBright (<camera>)
+- SignalTooBright (<camera>)

-If the video signal becomes too bright, so that the automatic object detection becomes impossible then the state will be enabled.
+This state will be enabled if the video signal becomes too bright, so that automatic object detection becomes impossible.
 This can happen if the camera is dazzled by a strong light source.